The main attraction at Mchanga is the beautiful, powder-white beach.

 Usual board basis: Half Board

-Food quality: When we visited in 2011 we found the food at Mchanga Beach Lodge to be very tasty.
+Food quality: When we visited in September 2011 we found the food at Mchanga Beach Lodge to be very tasty.
 The Zanzibari chef uses plenty of local spices and traditional flavours in the cooking as well as fresh ingredients, including coconuts from their own coconut trees.
-We particularly enjoyed the fresh seafood!
+We particularly enjoyed the fresh seafood.

 Breakfast includes fresh fruit followed by eggs cooked to your liking.
 Try the delicious Zanzibar omelette!
 There is also a choice of fresh juices, tea and coffee.
-In addition to this you can expect freshly baked bread homemade jam and some traditional Swahili breakfast options such as chapattis and mandazis (East African breads which are similar to doughnuts though contain rather less sugar).
+In addition to this you can expect freshly baked bread homemade jam and some traditional Swahili breakfast options such as chapatis and mandazis (East African breads which are similar to doughnuts though contain rather less sugar).
 Muffins and pancakes are usually available and copious amounts of fresh fruit salad.

 Dining style: Individual Tables